neurostuff/compose-docs/docs/tutorial/manual.md

 ![Extraction study view](/tutorial/add_coordinates.png)

 :::info
 *Analyses* are groups of images or coordinates reported in a given study fir a specific analysis.
-This is often referred to as "Contrasts", but we use the more general term "Analyses" to accomodate a wider range of fMRI models.
+This is often referred to as "Contrasts", but we use the more general term "Analyses" to accommodate a wider range of fMRI models.
 :::

 For new studies, we will not have any data, and it is necessary to manually enter these data from the text of a study.